 Now let’s see how it works in practice…

-Mr Tuk Tuk: (Eying the farang up and down, assessing how much of a rookie he is) Okay 500, let’s go.
+Mr Tuk-Tuk: (Eying the farang up and down, assessing how much of a beginner he is.)
+Okay 500, let’s go!

 Sweaty Backpacker: (Firm, he’s done this before) 300.
 Good for you, good for me.